-There is nothing like a great Reuben Sandwich all year around and especially on St Patrick’s Day!
-Delicious melted swiss cheese paired with tangy sauerkraut and the flavor of good corned beef in between layers of rye bread.
+There is nothing like a great Reuben Sandwich all year round and especially on St Patrick’s Day!

-I love to make these classic reuben sandwiches at home for my family.
-It is one of my husband’s favorite sandwiches!
+I love to make Reuben sandwiches at home, it’s one of my husband’s favorite sandwiches!

-These sandwiches make a perfect way to add a touch of Irish flavor to your Saint Patrick’s Day dinner, or just a delicious addition to your weekly menu, any time of the year!
+A Reuben sandwich is a great way to enjoy leftover corned beef from your Saint Patrick’s Day dinner, or just a delicious addition to your weekly menu, any time of the year!

 How To Make A Reuben Sandwich

 Making classic Reuben sandwiches is easy, a bit like making a grilled cheese sandwich.

 - Butter one side of each slice of bread.

 - Spread dressing on each side of the sandwich (on the inside) and top with a slice of swiss cheese, corned beef, and sauerkraut.
 Place butter side down in a skillet.